bibbycodes/CV/Readme.md

 ## Skills

 **Leadership and Communication** <br>
 Coming from a creative background as a music producer, it was my job to direct the composition of a song from initial melody all the way to a finalised track ready for release on TV, radio and streaming platforms.
 I coordinated singers, song-writers, session musicians and sound engineers to create songs that were then presented to A&R's and music industry executives before releasing the final product.
-My leadership and communication skills were vital in achieving this and as such clients of mine came from all three of the big major record labels: Sony Music, Warner and Universal.
+My leadership and communication skills were vital in achieving this and as such clients of mine came from all three of the major record labels: Sony Music, Warner and Universal.

 **Flexible, Astute and Self-Led Learner** <br>
 Having always had an interest in software development, I decided in late 2018 to take the plunge and start learning.
 I started watching youtube channels such as Traversy Media and The Coding train as well as took online courses on Codecademy and Coursera.
 Fast forward six months later and I found myself working for a tech startup based in Lagos, Nigeria.
 This was all accomplished through self-motivated, independent learning, a skill that I intend to carry through into future roles.

 **Problem Solving** <br>
-From solving katas on Codewars and LeetCode to finding creative solutions to issues I have faced while working on a product, I am an methodical problem solver and have formed a growing list of strategies to overcome problems I encounter.
+From solving katas on Codewars and LeetCode to finding creative solutions to issues I have faced while working on a product, I am a methodical problem solver and have formed a growing list of strategies to overcome problems I encounter.

 **Interpersonal Skills** <br>
 Coming from a rich cultural and professional background, I have gained excellent interpersonal skills that allow me to work effectively with people from a diverse set of cultures and backgrounds.
 I have lived and worked in 3 countries outside of the UK which has led me to interacting and workiing side by side with people of multiple backgrounds and cultures, often with vast language barriers between us.